Independent Variety Trials

 8 Faba Beans Varieties

-With thanks to Pacific Seeds, Pioneer Seeds, AGT, BASF, Seedforce, AGT, University of Adelaide, NuSeed, Intergrain, Longreach and SeedNet
+With thanks to Pacific Seeds, Pioneer Seeds, AGT, BASF, AGT, University of Adelaide, NuSeed, Intergrain, Longreach, SeedNet and RAGT

 Irrigation Insights 2023 Conference Speaker Dr Simon Banks